jxxcarlson/elm-markdown/README.md

 by a blank line.
 The argument list may be empty.

 - Inline extensions.
 These have the form `@cmd[arg1 arg2 ...]`
-For example, the text `@class[red warning]` renders as the word *warning* in red.
-The first argument is a CSS class name.
-It can be anything, but to take effect, it must be defined in `./public/assets/style.css`.
+For example, the text `@red[very hot stuff]` renders with *very hot stuff* in red.
+The `cmd` is a CSS class name, and that class is applied to the text `arg1 arg2 ... `.
+The class name be anything, but to have an effect, it must be defined in `./public/assets/style.css`.
+We have defined the following CSS classes: `red`, `green`, `blue`, `highlight` and `censored`.
+The first three color the text.
+The last two change the background
+color: yellow and black, respectively.
+We may define more interesting inline extensions later.
+For these, the `cmd` will be a kind of reserved word.
+We think of it as a function that is applied to the arguments `arg1`, `arg2`, etc.

 ### Images

 The usual `![My favorite image](imageUrl)` does the usual thing, with the image